MooersLab/hugo-source/content/posts/my-first-post.md

 draft = true
 title = 'My First Post'
 +++

 This is my first attempt at using Hugo to develop a blog post.
-I've been using a different template that is quite complex and hard to remember.
-What I like about this approach is that I can generate the text inside of Emacs in an org file and then the changes that are made are automatically shipped out to the web page in HTML.
-This means that I can build out using the whisperer software to carry out dictations that make up at least the first draft of a blog post.
+I have set up a GitHub workflow that copies the updated files from the hugo-source repo to the mooerslab.github.io repo.
+I have to push the updated files to the hugo-source.

+I have been using a different template that is quite complex and hard to remember.
+It would take me 30-60 minutes to recall how to make an update once every several months.

 By [Blaine Mooers]
 EOF